 Could you expand on that?
 Maybe it’s just the bubble I live in but that’s hard for me to imagine

 Illegal sublets are incredibly common in both apartments and rented houses.
 It's pretty normal for apartments to only have one roommate's name on the lease(usually the guy with the better credit score).
-Lots of people do it- half a one bedroom apartment is much cheaper than one one bedroom apartment.
+Lots of people do it- half a two bedroom apartment is much cheaper than one one bedroom apartment.
 And rented houses do the same thing all the time, only with more roommates.
 You can go on craigslist in your city and see examples, price range, etc, although it will also include owned homes, grouphouses, flophouses, etc.

 More options